 A partnership with, and license from, Energous may include proprietary chip technology and design libraries, scalable transmitter and receiver reference designs, software stacks from device firmware to cloud-based enterprise management tools, high volume technology transfer readiness documentation, custom design and applications engineering support, as well as patent, knowhow and comprehensive intellectual property coverage.

 Through its membership in the Power Matters Alliance (PMA), partners will be able to test and obtain interoperability certification to the uncoupled specification.

 How does WattUp™ work?

-In simple terms, a WattUp™ transmitter sends energy via radio waves to paired devices containing complimentary WattUp receivers.
-The receivers convert those radio waves into DC power, which in turn charges the receiver's battery.
+In simple terms, a WattUp™ transmitter sends energy via radio waves to paired devices containing complementary WattUp receivers.
+The receivers convert those radio waves into DC power, which in turn charge the batteries on the receivers.

 Is it safe?

 WattUp™ transmits over the same radio frequency spectrum used by Wi-Fi routers and cordless phones, both time-tested and well-proven technologies.
 This frequency is much less penetrative than a cellular phone signal, again a very well studied and regulated technology reference.

 The RF energy is transmitted via numerous micro waveforms, each containing very small amounts of power, which are sent out in all directions within the room, reflecting off walls and surfaces in the same way as a Wi-Fi signal.
 Hence, the energy density at any one point in the room is extremely low.
 The waves are only sent when requested by a receiver device; if there are no receiver devices in the room, or if charging has not been requested by any devices present, the transmitter will then be entirely idle, and it will send no power at all.